rdeneau/book-typescript-object-creation/doc/class-inheritance.md

 // => No runtime errors
 ```

-> :bulb: If your IDE does not indicate when a member in a derived class overrides a base class member, a good practice in your team can be to do it manually with a comment or a Java-like `@override` decorator that checks whether it's really an override.
+> 💡 If your IDE does not indicate when a member in a derived class overrides a base class member, a good practice in your team can be to do it manually with a comment or a Java-like `@override` decorator that checks whether it's really an override.
 Ryan Cavanaugh, member of the TypeScript Team @ Microsoft, has given such a decorator in [this comment](https://github.com/Microsoft/TypeScript/issues/2000#issuecomment-99158699):

 ```ts
 const override: MethodDecorator = (target, key, descriptor) => {